 - Check the refrigerant pressure.
 In many cases, the pressure will be higher than it’s supposed to be for a given size and type of air conditioner.
 We always record the pressure before cleaning the coil.

 - Remove the outer casing.
 You can’t just spray down the outside of an outdoor unit and call it a day.
 You have to take the casing off to access the coil.

 - Rinse the coil down with water.
 Self-explanatory.
 We get a hose and spray water directly onto the coil.

 - Spray the coil with cleaning chemicals.
 There are special, manufacturer-approved cleaning chemicals designed just for air conditioner coils.
 After rinsing the coil, we spray it with the appropriate cleaning solution.
 If you have a Trane air conditioner with an aluminum Spine Fin™ coil, there’s a special cleaning chemical just for that type of AC.

 - Re-rinse the coil with water.
 This final rinse removes the cleaning solution, resulting in a clean-looking outdoor coil.

 - Remove all debris from inside the outdoor unit.
 Sticks, leaves, and straws often accumulate within your outdoor unit.
 Removing them can improve AC efficiency and help prevent the coil from getting dirty again right away.

 - Check the refrigerant pressure again.
 Most of the time, a coil with high pressure will now have lower pressure in line with factory specifications.
 That means the cleaning was effective and the AC will run more efficiently.

-At PV, an annual coil cleaning is included as part of our service agreement.
+At PV Heating & Air, an annual coil cleaning is included as part of our service agreement.
 In addition to the other preventative maintenance tasks our team performs, we clean your outdoor coil and verify the refrigerant pressures in your system to ensure optimal performance.